AWS Cloud Security

 With Standard tier of AWS Shield, AWS resources are automatically protected from common DDoS attacks.
 High level of defense can be achieved easily by simply enabling AWS Shield Advanced protection for Elastic IP, Elastic Load Balancing (ELB), Amazon CloudFront or Amazon Route 53 resources using the management console or APIs.

-AWS cloud allows their customers to scale and innovate, while maintaining a secure environment.
-Customers pay only for the services they opt to use, while maintaining the security you need with lower infrastructure and maintenance costs as compared to an on-premises environment.
+AWS cloud allows their customers to scale and innovate, while maintaining a pretty secure environment.
+Customers pay only for the services they opt to use, while maintaining the security you need with lower infrastructure and maintenance costs as compare to on-premises environment.

 AWS offers many security services and capabilities to improve privacy and control to network access including but not limited to: